sindresorhus/sindresorhus.github.com/data/apps/any-text.md

 #### Can it open a specific app instead when tapping the widget?

-Create a shortcut in the Shortcuts app that opens the app you want, then open “Lock Screen One”, go to one of the widgets, open settings, and set the tap action to the shortcut you just made.
+Create a shortcut in the Shortcuts app that opens the app you want, then open “Any Text”, go to one of the widgets, open settings, and set the tap action to the shortcut you just made.

 #### Can it do nothing when tapping the widget?